wojtekzw/imageproxy/README.md

  - on-disk caching, respecting the cache headers of the original images
  - easy deployment, since it's pure go

-Personally, I use it primarily to dynamically resize images hosted on my own site (read more in [this post][]).
+Originaly it is used by its primarily author to dynamically resize images hosted on my his site (read more in [this post][]).
 But you can also enable request signing and use it as an SSL proxy for remote images, similar to [atmos/camo][] but with additional image adjustment options.